earaujoassis/evolve/README.md

 ## License

-Please refer to the included *LICENCE file* for terms of use.
+Please refer to the included *LICENSE file* for terms of use.

 Apache License, Version 2.0.
 Copyright 2011-2014 &copy; Ewerton Assis.